For information about Pukunui and the LMS services we offer visit

 It encourages working and learning together with forums, collaborative wikis and glossaries whilst allowing assessment and feedback with self-grading quizzes.
 There are a wide range of question types that make it a powerful tool for both formative and summative assessment.
 There are also built in peer assessment activities with customisable rubrics.

 Students can use Moodle™ to store files, or access them from a wide range of cloud based repositories such as Google, Dropbox, Flickr, Youtube and Skydrive; and track their progress using check boxes next to activities.
-Mobile friendly, it has numerous community created plugins that introduce new features, or allow them to integrate with other systems, and it can be customised for different institutions.
+Mobile friendly, it has numerous community created plugins that introduce new features, or allow them to integrate with other systems like student management systems (SMS), and it can be customised for different institutions.
 It is used by schools of all age groups, universities, government departments, healthcare organisations, a wide range of businesses and private individuals for personal learning sites and homeschooling.

 How Moodle is used in education